OrleansContrib/Awesome-Orleans/README.md

 * [Web Scheduler](https://github.com/web-scheduler/) - A general scheduler supporting a variety of triggers.
 * [Message Silo](https://www.message-silo.dev) - A platform to auto-correct your dead-lettered messages and make integration simpler for event-driven systems.
 Azure Service Bus, AWS SQS, RabbitMQ, and more...
 * [OrleanSpaces](https://github.com/ledjon-behluli/OrleanSpaces) - A virtual, fully-asynchronous, Tuple Space implementation backed by Orleans.
+* [Orleans.SignalR](https://github.com/managedcode/Orleans.SignalR) - SignalR for Orleans, base on Streams, with all functions, including calling client methods and getting results.

 ##### Publications